-The career of William E. Loy [1841-1906] (obituary) of San Francisco CA was anchored in the printing industry and in writing about it.
-His favorite subject was type; and in the course of his “day job” as a printing equipment sales representative, he personally visited the executives and personnel of every US typefoundry.
+The career of William E. Loy [1841-1906] (obituary) of San Francisco was anchored in the printing industry and in writing about it.
+His favorite subject was type; and in the course of his “day job” as a printing equipment sales representative, he visited the executives and personnel of every US typefoundry.

 The Berkeley Daily Gazette praised him as “one of the most noted experts of type in the United States.
 In matter of knowledge, he ranked next to Dr. De Vinne.”1